30 softgels, 1 per day

 Consult with your Eyecare and family doctor regarding consumption of EyePromise Vizual Edge if you are under the age of 18.

-Zeaxanthin (zee-uh-zan-thin) is a protective pigment in the Fovea and along with Lutein largely makes-up the Macular Pigment, which functions like internal sunglasses.
-It protects the eyes from harmful blue light-induced oxidative stress and improves vision performance.
+Zeaxanthin (zee-uh-zan-thin) is a protective pigment in the fovea and along with lutein largely makes-up the macular pigment, which functions like internal sunglasses.
+It protects the eyes from harmful blue light-induced oxidative stress and improves visual performance.

-Many studies have suggested that higher levels of macular pigment is associated with improved vision performance and that it can be modified via supplementation.
-The macula contains both lutein and Zeaxanthin and the eye preferentially accumulates Zeaxanthin in the center of the macula where the highest density of visual cells reside.
-Supplementing with lutein will increase macular pigment; however, the most crucial area of the macula may have deficient protection without Zeaxanthin and recent science demonstrates unique differences between the two carotenoids.
+Many studies have suggested that a higher level of macular pigment is associated with improved visual performance and that it can be modified via supplementation.
+The macula contains both lutein and zeaxanthin, and the eye preferentially accumulates zeaxanthin in the center of the macula where the highest density of visual cells reside.
+Supplementing with lutein will increase macular pigment; however, the most crucial area of the macula may have deficient protection without zeaxanthin and recent science demonstrates unique differences between the two carotenoids.
 Most recently, carotenoids have also been found in the lens, skin, lungs, and brain.

 What other benefits are associated with lutein and zeaxanthin supplementation?

 The benefits of lutein and zeaxanthin do not just apply to those concerned with age-related eye health issues.
 Healthy eyes and enhanced visual performance are things we can all benefit from.
 Over 60 trials published in peer-reviewed journals have been completed in humans using FloraGLO Lutein.
 Published human clinical trials have shown that supplementation with FloraGLO: